 A car’s mileage at the time of the service should also be noted in its service record.
 Check this before you buy.
 If the service record isn’t present, servicing dealerships sometimes have records.

 Get a history check

-Various services out there provide a history check for cars.
-Anyone buying a used car should consider one of these.
+Anyone buying a used car should consider a vehicle history check.
 They will alert you to any outstanding finance, whether the car might have been declared an insurance write-off, and mileage discrepancies.